 There are aquatic, semi-aquatic and terrestrial species.
 The largest turtles are aquatic.

 The earliest known turtles date from 215 million years ago, making turtles one of the oldest reptile groups and a more ancient group than lizards and snakes.
 Turtles breathe air and do not lay eggs underwater, although many species live in or around water.

 These are lizards that have four functional limbs.
 They use their tongue to capture and grab food.
 The two species of lizard within the genus Iguana possess a dewlap, a row of spines running down their back to their tail and a third ‘eye’ on their head.
 This eye is known as the parietal eye, visible as a pale scale on the top of the head.

 Behind their neck are small scales which resemble spikes, known as tuberculate scales.
 They also have a large round scale on their cheek known as a subtympanic shield.
-Iguanas have excellent vision and are able to see shapes, shadows, colour and movement at long distances.
+Iguanas have excellent vision and are able to see shapes, shadows, color and movement at long distances.
 Iguanas use their eyes to navigate through crowded forests, as well as for finding food.
 They also use visual signals to communicate with members of the same species.

 Snakes and Lizard